vzhz/long_haul/README.md

  * Hackerrank challenge for K's company.
  * Set up RSS feed so you can join RC's [Blaggregator](https://blaggregator.recurse.com/add_blog/)
  * Set up [Google Analytics](https://www.google.com/analytics/#?modal_active=none) on your blog once your internet is behaving and you can actually get to the site
+ * Set up RC Scout (ask John W if you have trouble)

 #### Things that aren't actually about you
  * ~~Getting folks with intermittent internet set up with a way to download articles to read later.~~